AbhishekRana21/ThreadLibrary/README.md

 # Thread Library

 Thread Library is a simple C library that provides basic threading functionalities.
-It allows you to create threads with or without arguments, set thread priorities, manage thread synchronization with mutexes, and more.
+It allows you to create threads with or without arguments, set thread priorities and more.

 ## Table of Contents